JosephAssaker/Twitter-Sentiment-Analysis-Classical-Approach-VS-Deep-Learning/README.md

 # Overview

-This project's aim, is to explore the world of *Natural Language Processing* (NPL) by building what is known as a **Sentiment Analysis Model**.
+This project's aim, is to explore the world of *Natural Language Processing* (NLP) by building what is known as a **Sentiment Analysis Model**.
 A sentiment analysis model is a model that analyses a given piece of text and predicts whether this piece of text expresses positive or negative sentiment.

 <center><img src="./images/sentiment_classification.png" style="width:800px;margin-bottom:15px"></center>